 LSU presidential candidate James T. Dalton shares vision for university

-BATON ROUGE — Each of LSU's three finalists for the university's next president has their own designated day to meet with LSU students, staff, and faculty.
+BATON ROUGE — Each of LSU's three finalists for the university's next president has their own designated day to meet with LSU students, staff and faculty.

 Thursday, Oct.
 30, was James T. Dalton's day.
 He is currently the Executive Vice President & Provost for the University of Alabama.